Goleta postal facility shootings: Possible motives and preparation

 San Marco was apparently convinced that she was the target of a nefarious conspiracy centered at the Goleta postal facility, according to writings recovered from her home in New Mexico.
 A spokesman for the Santa Barbara County Sheriff's Office conjectured that San Marco's paranoia and history of mental illness may have motivated her to commit the murders.
 Racism was also a possible influence in the shooting, as six of the victims were minorities (three were black, one was Chinese-American, one was Hispanic and one was Filipino).
-She may have also murdered Graham for personal reasons, as the two previously had disputes.
+She may have also murdered Graham for personal reasons, as the two had previously quarreled.
 According to Graham's boyfriend, San Marco would often go outside and start singing loudly.
 Graham also complained to her brother that San Marco would come out and "rant and rave" in front of her building.

-Among San Marco's writings were error-laden explanations of various religions and a confusing theory linking the U.S. government to serial killer David Berkowitz, the Ku Klux Klan and racist murders.
-A diary with over 100 pages was also found full of meticulously tracked perceived slights and offenses she received from people.
-An auto body worker once said San Marco claimed that the Postal Service mistreated her, but that she never said anything violent or talked about murder (only that they had to "pay", which may indicate revenge as another possible motive).
+Among San Marco's writings were error-laden explanations of various religions and a theory linking the U.S. government to serial killer David Berkowitz, the Ku Klux Klan and racist murders.
+A diary was found with over 100 pages of meticulously tracked, perceived slights and offenses she received from people.
+An auto body worker once said that San Marco claimed that the Postal Service mistreated her, but that she never said anything violent or talked about murder, but that they had to "pay", which may have indicated revenge as another possible motive.

-San Marco purchased the murder weapon and ammunition from two different pawn shops (one in Grants, the other in Gallup).
-She was able to do this with no problem, and passed background checks.
-She also got a buzz cut hairstyle, which left her barely recognizable (and may have helped her in gaining entry into the building to commit the shooting).
+San Marco purchased the murder weapon, a second-hand Smith & Wesson Model 915, and ammunition from two different pawn shops (one in Grants, the other in Gallup).
+She was able to do this with no problem; passing background checks and picking up the weapon two days later.
+She also got a buzz cut hairstyle, which left her barely recognizable (and may have helped her gain entry into the building to commit the shooting).